2020 Top 100 Recruiting Rankings

 CLUB TEAM: Tampa MustangsCollege Commitment: FloridaGoelz is one of five Lakewood Ranch seniors in the SA Top 100 and all are members of a Tampa Mustangs team that finished third at the 18U PGF National Championships over the summer.
-The Florida commit is a two-time Florida Class 8A Offensive Player of the Year who hit .543 with a 1.141 slugging percentage as a junior.
+The Florida commit is a three-time Florida Class 8A Offensive Player of the Year who hit .543 with a 1.141 slugging percentage as a junior.

 - 7Last: 17

 CLUB TEAM: Georgia ImpactCollege Commitment: AlabamaSalter zooms into the Top 10 as she was the No. 1 starter for a Georgia Impact team that finished second in the 18U Premier Division at the PGF National Championships.
 As a high school junior for Estero, the Alabama commit struck out 161 batters and allowed just eight walks in 81.2 innings, finishing with an 11-1 record and a 0.43 ERA.

 Sarah WillisNorco (Calif.)
 P/OFNotes:

 CLUB TEAM: Corona AngelsCollege Commitment: WashingtonWillis was more than solid for the Corona Angels this summer, helping the team to a 17th-place finish at the 18U PGF National Championships.
 The Washington commit posted a 1-0 record with a 1.13 ERA and 18 strikeouts in 18.2 innings.